suryathink/mapup/README.md

 Socket.IO is used to stream data in real-time, allowing clients to receive updates without polling the server.

-Here's an expanded README section listing all the routes and their functions:

 ---
 ## API Endpoints

 The backend service exposes the following RESTful API routes for user management, weather data processing, and real-time data streaming: